cbourke/CSCE155-C-Lab01/readme.md

     cd /workspaces/CS1
     ```

-    b) Move this (configuration) file by executing the command:
+    b) Copy this (configuration) file by executing the command:

-    `mv profile /home/ubuntu/.profile`
+    `cp profile /home/ubuntu/.profile`

     Now every time you login, the profile configuration will automatically
     take you to the correct directory in the terminal!

+    ***NOTE***: if you ever update or "rebuild" your IDE, you will need to
+    **recopy** this configuration file above to ensure you are in the
+    correct directory.

 ### Basics